Blog post

 Opting for a solution with an end-to-end encrypted approach for data collaborations enables full guarantees for privacy and legal compliance.

-Challenge 3: Fear around how data and insights will be used
+3: Fear around how data and insights will be used

 Beyond rules and regulations that protect patient privacy, organizations also need to consider how insights will be used.
-Medicare Advantage, a U.S.-based private health plan, is allegedly using artificial intelligence algorithms to reduce or deny coverage, according to a STAT investigation.
-In one example, the insurer cut off coverage of hospital care when a woman exceeded the predicted recovery time, despite medical records showing she was unable to return home.
+Medicare Advantage, a U.S.-based private health plan, is allegedly using artificial intelligence algorithms to reduce or deny coverage, according to a STAT investigation

 To participate in data collaboration, organizations need to understand how sensitive data will be used to avoid even the perception that sensitive information was leaked or misused.
 This is critical in protecting the organization’s reputation, as well as building and maintaining patient trust.